 Most students would do well to sign up for the test in May and June and start studying in February or March.
-Alternatively, the student could take the June and (new as of 2017) August exams.
-Many students, might find this to be a strain on their summer, however, and would probably be motivated to do the earlier option in order to finish in June.
+Alternatively, the student could take the June and August exams.
+Many students might find this to be a strain on their summer:), however, and would probably be motivated to do the earlier option in order to finish in June.

-Pretty hard.
+Pretty hard, depending.
+I've seen students struggle to get into the 600s and others score 800.
 Students should try a practice test and see how they do.

 It's not a bad idea, but in my experience preparing for standardized exams has an element of sport.
-I always want my students to be ready to take the exam.
-I want them to be at the top of their game, so that win, lose, or draw, they feel they gave it their best shot.
+I always want my students to be at the top of their game on test day, so that win, lose, or draw, they feel they gave it their best shot.

 1.)
 The student takes a practice exam in realistic conditions: a timed test without distractions in an unfamiliar location (NOT in the student's room).

 2.)
-With the help of a tutor, the student reviews his or her exam systematically and pinpoints weaknesses.
-This is perhaps the most difficult and humbling parts of the whole process as the student must stare into the heart of his or her mistakes and shortcomings.
+The student reviews his or her exam systematically and pinpoints weaknesses.
+This is perhaps the most difficult and humbling parts of the whole process as the student must stare into the heart of mistakes and shortcomings.

 3.)
-The student addresses these weaknesses.
-He or she practices questions similar to the ones he or she missed and strengthens his or her understanding of essential subject matter.
+The student addresses these weaknesses by practicing questions similar to the ones he or she missed and strengthens his or her understanding of essential subject matter.
 He or she practices creative problem-solving techniques and learns strategies that address test-taking anxiety.
-The student who is running out of time practices new, efficient ways of solving problems or approaching each section.
+The student who is running out of time practices new, efficient ways of solving problems.